In the excitement of building a new website, it is easy to rush in and forget to read the fine print.

 How to Create a New Page

-To create a new page, go the the Dashboard and click on Pages.
+To create a new page, go to the Dashboard and click on Pages.
 The first time you do this you will see a ‘Sample Page’.
 You have the choice to trash this page in a similar manner to trashing the first Welcome post.

 When to Use Pages or Posts

-Deciding whether to create new content on a page or post depends on the type of website you are building.
+Deciding to create new content on a page or post depends on the type of website you are building.